 Le stress can cause many imbalances.
 Le mocking is no exception to the rule.
 Whether emotional or physical, stress can profoundly affect your menstrual cycle.
 Too much stress can cause your body to release more amount of cortisol, a hormone that causes a decrease in the production of estrogen and progesterone.
 This hormonal imbalance can disrupt your cycle and cause bleeding.

 The Best Hygienic Protection For Spotting

-For the days in between, the menstrual panties allow you to stay effectively protected all day long in the event of spotting.
-The ideal solution to replace the periodic products disposable, our menstrual panties offer a reusable and washable alternative to allow you to go about your period with confidence.
+For the days in between, the period panties allow you to stay effectively protected all day long in the event of spotting.
+The ideal solution to replace the periodic products disposable, our Period Panties offer a reusable and washable alternative to allow you to go about your period with confidence.